 NERC's chief executive, Professor Duncan Wingham said:

 "Policies across energy, environment, food and water are particularly challenging to evaluate because they intervene in already complex systems - the centre will need to draw on an in-depth understanding of these systems.
 Our support for the centre speaks directly to NERC's strategic priority of addressing the challenges of managing our environment responsibly, using NERC's research as a robust evidence-base for environmental policy."

-CECAN is backed by £2·45m funding provided by NERC and the Economic & Social Research Council (ESRC), in collaboration with Defra, the Department of Energy & Climate Change, the Environment Agency and the Food Standards Agency.
+CECAN is backed by £2·45 million funding provided by NERC and the Economic & Social Research Council (ESRC), in collaboration with Defra, the Department of Energy & Climate Change, the Environment Agency and the Food Standards Agency.

 Work at CECAN will include developing and improving methods for the evaluation of policies in complex settings; piloting these methods on a range of evaluation projects; organising educational programmes for practitioners, academics and policymakers; and publishing guides and toolkits for evaluators, those commissioning evaluations, and policy audiences.